goatandsheep/McMaster_Notes/SFWR_ENG_3S03.md

 ###Types

-**Functional testing**: does the program follow the requirements
+To make this section easier to read, I'm going to use symbols to summarize what each test is dealing with:

+* Code [C]
+* Documentation [D]
+* User interactions [U]

-**Stress Testing**: testing the boundaries of the program, i.e. can systems function under large volumes of inputs.
+**Stress Testing** [C]: testing the boundaries of the program, i.e. can systems function under large volumes of inputs.
 This can also be done by exposing systems to inputs for long periods of time

-**Execution Testing**: performance testing in terms of speed
+**Execution Testing** [C]: performance testing in terms of speed

-**Recovery Testing**: ability to continue after integrity of system is compromised.
+**Recovery Testing** [C,D,U]: ability to continue after integrity of system is compromised.
 Revert to a point where the integrity of the system is known and reprocess.

-**Operations Testing**: completion of documentation, training, etc.
+**Operations Testing** [D,U]: completion of documentation, training, etc.

-**Compliance Testing**: complies to standards, procedures, and guidelines
+**Compliance Testing** [C,D]: complies to standards, procedures, and guidelines

-**Security Testing**: ensuring confidentiality and integrity of private information
+**Security Testing** [C]: ensuring confidentiality and integrity of private information

-**Random Testing**: most occasions random tests won't be good

-**Response Time**: total time that a job takes (think external, including connection issues, etc.)

-**Turnaround Time**: internal within a system
+**Functional testing** [C]: does the program follow the requirements

+**Regression Testing** [C,D]: re-testing after a change, usually with your previously saved unit tests

+**Error-Handling Testing** [C]: ensuring most reasonable errors correct themselves

+**Manual-Support Testing** [D,U]:  a type of operations testing, ensuring people can still use your program after changes, including documentation changes

+**Intersystem Testing** [C,D]: testing changes to the system after applications used by the system are updated

+**Control Testing** [U]: making sure the system administrative controls can handle/counter risks

 JUnit
 -----